Kelakam, India: Tourism

-Kelakam town, fast growing, beautiful, serene place in the Kannur district of Kerala.
-The people are very friendly and peacefully co-existing for about 60–70 years, the time when it started to grow due to the migration of people from the Travancore (South) side of Kerala.
-It is a centre of Hill-produce, Textiles shops and Jewellery shops.
-Not many places will be there in Kerala where there are so much Christian churches of various denominations.

-Long back Father Vadakkan observed fasting for farmers in Kelakam.
+Kelakam has been growing in population since the migration of people from the Travancore (South) side of Kerala 60-70 years ago.
+It is a centre of Hill-produce, Textiles shops, and Jewellery shops.
+There are many Christian churches of various denominations in the area.
+Father Vadakkan, a Christian priest from Kerala, observed fasting for farmers in Kelakam.

 Transportation

 Kerala State Hill highway (SH 59) passes through Kelakam town.
 The National Highway (NH 66) passes through Thalassery town on the west.
 Mangalore and Mumbai can be accessed on the northern side and Cochin and Thiruvananthapuram can be accessed on the southern side.
 The road to the east of Kelakam connects to Mysore and Bangalore through Mananthavadi route.
 The nearest railway station is Thalassery on Mangalore-Palakkad line.
 The nearest airport is Kannur International Airport which is 37 km away from Kelakam.

 The proposed Mananthavady Mattannur airport four lane road passes through Kelakam where a bypass is being built for the town.
 It will give easy access for the people from south eastern parts of Kannur district and northern parts of Wayanad districts towards the airport.